Does my child need to be able to speak English before enrolling in GKA ?

 Please provide more details of the Kumagaya Route.
 Where does the bus stop, the schedule, how many students are using and the fee.

-There are two types of Kumagaya public buses, one is “Shuttle 500” and the other is “Asahi Bus”.
+There are other bus services which are public buses, one is “Shuttle 500” and the other is “Asahi Bus”.
 Both buses stop at Ota station and Ota Bus Terminal.
 So the students can transfer to the GKA school bus.
-There is another bus also from Kumagaya Staion which volunteer parents organized.
-They calculate the cost of hiring and divide among the number of users.
-It costs around 20,000 yen.
-This private bus departs from Kumagaya station to the school campus without any stops.

 We heard about a private bus organized by volunteer parents.
 Who do we need to speak to about GKA parent-organized private buses?

 The school will release this information after entrance exam.
-There are two parent-organized private buses.
-One from Ashikaga and the other from Kumagaya.
+There is parent-organized private bus from Ashikaga.